dswesty/Laplace2D/README.md

 Note that no effort has been made to be rigorous in achieving this numerical solution as the purpose of the code is to demonstrate how message passing works to achieve parallelism.
 The Jacobi iteration scheme used in this code does not converge rapidly and is not an efficient way to solve the Laplace equation for large problems.
-For nmore details on the finite difference method and Jacobi iteration consult [Finite Difference Methods for Ordinary and Partial Differential Equations: Steady-State and Time-Dependent Problems](https://faculty.washington.edu/rjl/fdmbook/) by Randall J. LeVeque, SIAM (2014).
+For a more detailed description of the finite difference method and Jacobi iteration consult [Finite Difference Methods for
+Ordinary and Partial Differential Equations: Steady-State and Time-Dependent Problems](https://faculty.washington.edu/rjl/fdmbook/) by Randall J. LeVeque, SIAM (2014).